-The One Stop provides seamless, integrated, and efficient services throughout the entire student life cycle.
-One Stop include cross-functional student solutions for enrollment services, financial aid, student billing (formerly the bursar), student transcripts, parking, housing and dining.
+One Stop provides seamless, integrated and efficient services throughout the entire student life cycle.
+One Stop includes cross-functional student solutions for enrollment services, financial aid, student billing (formerly the bursar), student transcripts, parking, housing and dining.
 Our staff members offer tailored concierge services to students through all methods of communication including email, phone and in-person.
-The goal of this student-centered service is to support the evolving needs of Quinnipiac's diverse learners and to prepare our students for 21st-century careers and citizenship.
+The goal of this student-centered service is to support the evolving needs of Quinnipiac's diverse learners and to prepare our students for the challenges and opportunities they'll encounter throughout their lives.